appleguy19/newsong-app/_posts/2016-05-12-newsong-app-site.md

 ---

 Everything on the site will be treated as a blog post.

 I imagine we can have a blog roll for KC, Epic, and Newsong in General.
-We could also add something for a Pastor's Blog or Family Newsletter (oh I really like the name of that!).
+We could also add something for a Pastor's Blog or Family Newsletter.

 Here is what I'm thinking so far: